Chapter 29

 The image's width will expand to take up the column's width like that shown in figure 4.

-Note that there is a space between the columns and rows.
-Sometimes, you may want to create a grid without any spaces.
+Note that there is a space between the columns and rows in the current grid layout.
+Sometimes you may want to create a grid without any spaces.
 How can you achieve that?
 The space between rows is controlled by the spacing

 parameter of LazyVGrid